 A woman stepped out a grocery store and handed a bag of groceries to the homeless man sleeping on the sidewalk.
 Bon Appetit, she told him cheerfully.
 Then she paused to coo at a baby in a stroller and talk happily to its mother.
 A man stopped me to ask for directions and muse about what time the local night club might open.
 I apologized and told him that I didn’t know the area.
 Soon, I will.

 The building where Ni Putes, Ni Soumises is based is well-lit and non-descript, marked by block words that read, Maison de la Mixité.
 The door has one poster taped on it.
 The director who was to interview me came out with a smile and invited me into her office.
-We talk long about what they do at the organization and what I would be helping with….
+We talk about what they do at the organization and what I would be helping with….
 I fell in love as she spoke and poured out in reply everything I am passionate about and how much I would love to help them.
 At the end, she said three of the sweetest words I have ever heard, “Vous me plaisez.”
 I like you.
-I guess that means I’ve got the job.
+I’ve got the job.

 To tell the truth, I have no idea what the expect.
-I know that I will be helping survivors of violence, interviewing them, accompanying them to see lawers and doctors, creating dossiers of cases, doing referrals, and filling in wherever they have a need.
+I know that I will be helping survivors of violence, interviewing them, accompanying them to see lawyers and doctors, creating dossiers of cases, doing referrals, and filling in wherever they have a need.
 Yet, I wonder what it will feel like to be working, finally, for this cause that I care so much about.
 How will it feel to walk into that building every day and really be a living part of a greater struggle?

 The week before my interview with Ni Putes, Ni Soumises, I had what Kathryn dubbed my “ironic experience.”

 “How weird is it that that happened to you when this is, like, your thing?”
-Kathryn said after we got home, and we were still shaking.
+Kathryn said after we got home, and we were sitting on her bed, still shaking.
 It’s true.
 I am passionate about women’s issues.
 I am passionate to the point that just hearing about violence against women makes me angry.
 Still, I take the metro home and think that I am the exception to the rule.
 I won’t be the one assaulted tonight.